How to Choose a Sewing Machine for Beginners (Complete 2026 Guide)

 • easy to insert and remove

-• smoother decorative stitches (up to 7 mm width)
+• smoother decorative stitches (up to 7 mm)

 • works best with good-quality thread